cgvispe/orca-pos/README.md

 Login recovery now also handles HTTP 500 responses with error code **636** (session already active on the device), in addition to the existing "Operación ya iniciada" string match.
 The server uses the persisted bearer token to cancel + logout before retrying.

 ### Device Form — Default Secret Key
-New device forms are pre-filled with `your-256-bit-secret` in the Secret Key field, the factory default used by Sesami devices.
+New device forms are pre-filled value in the Secret Key field, the factory default used by Sesami devices.

 ---